John S. Barbour

-John Strode Barbour Sr. (August 8, 1790 – January 12, 1855) was a nineteenth-century slave owner, politician and lawyer from Virginia.
+John Strode Barbour Sr. (August 8, 1790 – January 12, 1855) was a nineteenth-century politician and lawyer from Virginia.
 He was the father of John Strode Barbour Jr. and the first cousin of James Barbour and Philip P. Barbour.

 Early and family life

 Born at "Fleetwood" near Brandy Station, Virginia, Barbour attended private schools as a child, then the College of William and Mary, from which he graduated in 1808.

 He married Elizabeth Byrne and had two sons (J.S.
 Barbour Jr. and Edwin Barbour) and two daughters (Sallie and Elizabeth Bryne Barbour Thompson).
+He was a slave owner.

 Career

 After reading law and being admitted to the bar in 1811, Barbour commenced practice in Culpeper, Virginia.
 He served in the War of 1812 as an aide-de-camp.

 Political career

 Barbour was elected and re-elected to the Virginia House of Delegates, serving from 1813 to 1816 and again from 1820 to 1823.

 Barbour was elected a Crawford Republican and Jacksonian to the United States House of Representatives in 1822, serving from 1823 to 1833, when he was succeeded by fellow Whig John M. Patton of Fredericksburg, Virginia.
 The elder Barbour was a member of the Virginia Constitutional Convention in 1829 and 1830, and returned to the House of Delegates for the final time in 1833 and 1834.

 He helped found Fairfax Academy in Culpeper in 1844.
 Three years later his son John S. Barbour Jr. was elected to represent Culpeper County in the Virginia House of Delegates, continuing his father's tradition.